 A SHARED SOLITUDE

 Artists have been hard-hit by this pandemic and need our help more than ever before.
 In keeping with its mission to support creation, the Festival decided to ask 20 Québec artists to create 10 original works to be shown online over the summer.
-Ten choreographers, chosen by our artistic director Guillaume Côté and 10 composers, chosen by OM conductor Yannick Nézet-Séguin will be paired up to each present an exclusive joint-creation.
-The current crisis will be the common thread linking the 10 solos which, we feel, will prove that the imagination can never be quarantined and that if art can emerge from constraints, it can certainly emerge from lockdown.
+Ten choreographers, chosen by our artistic director Guillaume Côté and 10 composers, chosen by OM conductor Yannick Nézet-Séguin were paired up to each present an exclusive joint-creation.
+The current crisis was the common thread linking the 10 solos which, we feel, will prove that the imagination can never be quarantined and that if art can emerge from constraints, it can certainly emerge from lockdown.

 In commissioning these works and presenting them digitally, our aim is to promote the creative spirit and pay tribute to artists who demonstrate their resilience, their resourcefulness and their generosity.
 Here’s hoping that the arts continue to inspire, comfort, and awe you, illuminating your way forward as it does ours.